ypid/seafile-wiki/Seafile-server-data-backup-and-recovery.md

 This command backup the data directory to `/backup/data/haiwen`.

 **It's very important to make sure the copy or rsync process finishes successfully.
-Otherwise you'll be left with an incomplete backup data set.**
+Otherwise some of your latest data may not be backed up.**

 Important: The ID in `ccnet/ccnet.conf` must be consistent with the SHA1 value of `ccnet/mykey.peer`.
 So do not forget to copy `ccnet/mykey.peer`.